Protecting Financial Data: Key Cybersecurity Awareness Training Modules for Finance

 Payment Process Security (Or "How to Not Send Company Money to Criminals")

 Payment fraud has evolved far beyond obviously fake invoices.
 Modern attacks target specific weaknesses in your payment processes, often exploiting end-of-month chaos or understaffing.
+Your finance security training should drill deep into payment procedures.

 What This Module Actually Needs to Cover: